sakthiece08/spring-transaction/README.md

 * REPEATABLE_READ prevents two anomalies: Dirty reads and Non-repeatable reads
 * SERIALIZABLE prevents all three anomalies: Dirty reads, Non-repeatable reads and Phantom reads

-**Non-repeatable read(fuzzy read)** is that a transaction reads the same row at least twice but the same row's data is different between the 1st and 2nd reads because other transactions update the same row's data and commit at the same time(concurrently).

-**Phantom read** is that a transaction reads the same table at least twice but the number of the same table's rows is different between the 1st and 2nd reads because other transactions insert or delete rows and commit at the same time(concurrently).

 ### Links